oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 IMPUTE version 2 (also known as IMPUTE2) is a genotype imputation  and haplotype phasing program based on ideas from Howie et al. 2009

-**URL**
+**More Information**

 http://mathgen.stats.ox.ac.uk/impute/impute_v2.html